sarmont/sch2103_study/README.md

 # sch2103_study
-for students of 2103 Moscow School
+for students of 2103 Moscow School Krivalsin A.